nametaggle/nametaggle.github.io/ref/privacypolicy.md

 ### Derivative Data

-Information our servers automatically collect when you access the Application, such as your native actions that are integral to the Application, including liking, re-blogging, or replying to a post, as well as other interactions with the Application and other users via server log files.
+Information our servers automatically collect when you access the Application, such as your native actions that are integral to the Application, including navigation,  liking, re-blogging, or replying to a post, as well as other interactions with the Application and other users via server log files.

 ### Financial Data